Royals come into matchup against the Tigers on losing streak | Federal News Network

-BOTTOM LINE: The Kansas City Royals look to end a three-game skid when they play the Detroit Tigers.
+BOTTOM LINE: The Kansas City Royals come into a matchup with the Detroit Tigers after losing four straight games.

-Kansas City had a 74-88 record overall and a 39-42 record in home games last season.
-The Royals pitching staff put up a 4.64 ERA collectively last season while averaging 8.6 strikeouts and 3.8 walks per nine innings.
+Kansas City had a 74-88 record overall and a 39-42 record at home last season.
+The Royals averaged 8.3 hits per game last season while batting a collective .249.

 INJURIES: Royals: Tyler Zuber: 60-Day IL (shoulder)